abiudeko/paytalk/README.md

 # paytalk
-Mpesa integration platform, paytalk.co.ke, an alternative way to view your mpesa transactions and download the transactions as per your defined timeframe.
+Mpesa integration platform, paytalk.co.ke, an alternative way to view your lipa na mpesa transactions and download the transactions as per your defined timeframe.
 With this application;

     You will be able to receive real-time transactions when your customers pay.
     You will be able to download excel or pdf statement of the transactions.